bakpakin/Fennel/from-clojure.md

 Fennel supports destructuring similarly to Clojure.
 The main difference is that rather than using `:keys` Fennel has a notation where a bare `:` is followed by a symbol naming the key.
+One notable advantage of this notation is that unlike `:keys` it can be nested.

 ```clojure
 ;; clojure